 Traditionally, the services provided by a manufacturer have focused only on maintenance practices, with the aim of ensuring the health of the product.

-Now a permanent connection opens up a new horizon.
+A data-rich approach opens up a new horizon.

 In outcome-based contracts, the provider takes responsibility for guaranteeing the outcomes the customer wants and implements all actions that maximise these outcomes.